Why are people Cutting the Cord on Cable?

 - Buy a new HDTV with the money you save.

 - Bragging rights.
-Cord cutters are still way ahead of the crowd in 2011.
+Cord cutters are still way ahead of the crowd today.

 - Less time flipping through channels you don’t care about.

 - Spend less time watching commercials!

 So How does Cord Cutting Work?